caldwell-matthew/lightintheironcage/content/posts/the-ensemble/liar-fool-messiah.md

 Looking back, I must confess that my answer to the trilemma was "liar".
 Even though I never verbally declared it, my belief and actions reflected it.
 I thought that either the Bible/Christianity was not true (lie) or that I was exempt from it's promises (lie) or had lost my salvation (lie) or that God hated me (lie).
 See a pattern here?
 I clearly answered the question because every single person must (and does) ultimately have an answer.

-A christian says "Lord".
+A Christian says "Lord".
 An atheist says "liar", "fool", or "legend".
 An agnostic may say "unknown/unknowable", but in reality that is the same exact answer of an atheist - they just haven't decided on which variant or are avoiding the question entirely.

 As Theocracy said,
 > The only conclusions